Rufus For Real

 caesar salad dressing for a grilled caesar salad

-A few easy ways to shift this grilled Caesar salad depending on what you’re serving and how hearty you want it.
+This grilled Caesar salad is easy to adapt depending on what you're serving alongside it.

-• Add protein: Grilled chicken, steak, shrimp, or salmon turn this into an easy main dish without changing the spirit of the salad.
+• Add a protein — Grilled chicken, steak, shrimp, or salmon turn it into a complete meal.

-• Keep the crunch flexible: Croutons are traditional, but toasted nuts or crispy chickpeas also work beautifully.
+• Change up the crunch — Traditional croutons are classic, but toasted breadcrumbs or crispy chickpeas work well too

-• Leave the core intact: It holds each romaine half together on the grill.
+• Leave the core intact — It helps hold the romaine together while grilling.

-• Use high heat and move fast: A minute or two per side is plenty for grill marks without losing crunch.
+• Use high heat and move quickly — A minute or two per side is plenty to add smoky flavor without losing the crunch.

-• Dress right before serving: This keeps the romaine crisp and the texture balanced.
+• Dress just before serving — This keeps the romaine crisp and the textures balanced.

 grilled caesar salad with grilled lemons